Cwarcup/jbook/README.md

 The code might have import statement for other JavaScript or CSS.
 We have to deal with those import statements *before* executing the code.

+## Considerations when running user code in the browser
+- User-provided code might throw and error, causing our application to crash.
+  - Handling infinite loops.
+- User-provided code might mutate the DOM, causing the application to crash.
+  - `document.body.innerHTML = ''` will clear our DOM.
+- A user might accidentally run code which is malicious.

+### General Solution

+`iFrame` is a good solution for this problem.
+See details [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

 ---

+## Bundling Options

 We will use a bundler to automatically find all the modules to user has imported from NPM.

-## Bundling Options

 **Option 1**: React app sends code to the backend API server, which runs Webpack.
 Webpack will find the missing modules.
 We will use a plugin to automatically find the modules called [NpmInstallWebpackPlugin](https://v4.webpack.js.org/plugins/npm-install-webpack-plugin/).
 Once the modules are found, Webpack will bundle them together into a single file and send it back to the React app.